-APIG, Civil Society: The need for further developing the openness and multi-stakeholder character of the Internet development which has underpinned the remarkable growth to date; maintaining free access of the Internet for all citizens, ensuring its innovative capabilities and capacities for development, which drive economic and social wellbeing amongst peoples of the World; and reaching consensus on how to enhance cooperation among all stakeholders on issues related to Internet, but not the day to day technical issues.
+APIG, Civil Society: The need to ensure that Internet continues to be used to reorganise public institutions, including those related to governance, welfare, health, and education, as well as key sectors such as media, communications, transport and finance; while avoiding its use for mass surveillance, abusive use of personal data and their use as a means of social and political control.
+And avoiding the monopolization, commodification and monetisation of information and knowledge, inequitable flows of finances between poor and rich countries, and erosion of cultural diversity.
+And avoiding that technical, and thus purportedly 'neutral', decisions lead to social injustice if technology architectures, often developed to promote vested interests, increasingly determine social, economic, cultural and political relationships and processes.
+And ensuring that those with central positions of influence do not use it to consolidate power and to establish a new global regime of control and exploitation, under the guise of favouring liberalization, while in reality reinforcing the dominance and profitability of major corporations at the expense of the public interest, and the overarching position of certain national interests at the expense of global interests and well being.

-Iran, Government: DeletedThe need for further developing the openness and multi-stakeholder character of the Internet development which has underpinned the remarkable growth to date; maintaining free access of the Internet for all citizens, ensuring its innovative capabilities and capacities for development, which drive economic and social wellbeing amongst peoples of the World; and reaching consensus on how to enhance cooperation among all stakeholders on issues related to Internet, but not the day to day technical issues.
+Iran, Government: Deleted

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: [The need for further developing the openness and multi-stakeholder character of the Internet development which has underpinned the remarkable growth to date; maintaining free access of the Internet for all citizens, ensuring its innovative capabilities and capacities for development, which drive economic and social wellbeing amongst peoples of the World;]
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: Ensuring that there continues to be an enabling approach to the governance of the Internet, by building and expanding on the existing multistakeholder, distributed and bottom-up Internet governance mechanisms that have stimulated the remarkable innovation and growth on the Internet, and by reaching consensus on how to enhance cooperation among all stakeholders on issues related to Internet, but not the day to day technical issues.

-Canada, Government: The need for further developing the openness and multi-stakeholder character of the Internet development which has underpinned the remarkable growth to date; maintaining free access of the Internet for all citizens, ensuring its innovative capabilities and capacities for development, which drive economic and social wellbeing amongst peoples of the World; and reaching consensus on how to enhance cooperation among all stakeholders on issues related to Internet, but not the day to day technical issues.
+Canada, Government: The need for further developing the openness and multi-stakeholder character of the Internet which has underpinned the remarkable growth to date; ensuring access to a free and open internet, ensuring its innovative capabilities and capacities for development, which drive economic and social wellbeing amongst peoples of the World; and reaching consensus on how to enhance cooperation among all stakeholders on international public policy issues related to Internet, but not the day to day technical issues.

-Sweden, Government: The need for further developing the openness and multi-stakeholder character of the Internet development which has underpinned the remarkable growth to date; maintaining free access of the Internet for all citizens, ensuring its innovative capabilities and capacities for development, which drive economic and social wellbeing amongst peoples of the World; and reaching consensus on how to enhance cooperation among all stakeholders on issues related to Internet, but not the day to day technical issues.
+Sweden, Government: The need to further develop the openness and multi-stakeholder character of the Internet which has underpinned the remarkable growth to date; improve access tof the Internet for all citizens, ensure its innovative capabilities and capacities are used for development, which drive economic and social wellbeing amongst peoples of the World; and further enhance cooperation among all stakeholders on issues related to Internet, but not the day to day technical issues.

-New Para, Iran, Government: 11bis-
+New Para, Iran, Government: 11bis- The need for developing international intergovernmental mechanism on internet governance with full participation of all states on equal footing is still a big challenge that should be met.
+Through this mechanism governments keep and maintain their innovative capabilities, capacities and administrative for development, that drive economic and social wellbeing amongst peoples of the world by enhanced cooperation.

-New Para, Internet Society, Civil Society:
+New Para, Internet Society, Civil Society: The need for further recognizing the importance of an Internet based on open standards development processes, as key enablers for an inclusive and innovative knowledge and information society

 The need for education that builds ICT skills to respond to the specific human and market needs and ICT-skilled and -knowledgeable teachers and learners on all educational levels to ensure genuine lifelong learning opportunities for all, with national educational programs.
 In addition to promoting innovative approaches for distance education and for open education resource (OER) content and applications.

-Internet Democracy Project, Civil Society: The need for education that builds ICT skills to respond to the specific human and market needs and ICT-skilled and -knowledgeable teachers and learners on all educational levels to ensure genuine lifelong learning opportunities for all, with national educational programs.
-In addition to promoting innovative approaches for distance education and for open education resource (OER) content and applications.
+Internet Democracy Project, Civil Society: